armfazh/rhizomes/readme.md

 ![comparison](comparison_verifier.png)

-## Speeding up Prio Prover and Verifier
+## Improving Prio: Both Prover and Verifier

 Clone and benchmark the code using the following commands: